 In the grand scheme of things, Transylvania’s supernatural reputation is relatively new.
 It wasn’t until 1897 with the publication of Bram Stoker’s classic novel, Dracula, that it adopted its notoriety as a land of mystery.
 Since then, the region’s vampire lore has worked its way into popular culture through countless (no pun intended) stories, movies, television shows, and more.
-Want to explore this ghostly region of Transylvania for yourself?
+Want to explore this ghostly region of Transylvania?
 Here are a few sites to visit to test your mettle.

 Nestled in the hills of central Romania, this UNESCO-recognized city exudes medieval charm and rustic beauty.
 But scratch the surface and you’ll find a chilling history—the infamous Vlad Tepes or as history knows him, “Vlad the Impaler,” was born here in the early 1400s.
 So called for the gruesome way in which he preferred to dispatch his enemies, this voivode (prince) of Wallachia’s penchant for unnatural cruelty inspired Dracula’s titular character.